 Shepards Automotive Center – For all of your automotive and marine needs!

-Is that pesky tire pressure monitoring system light brightly shining on your dash?
+Is that pesky tire pressure monitoring system (TPMS) light brightly shining on your dash?
 No worries.

 TPMS lights typically come on to alert you when the air pressure in one or more tires is outside the recommended range.
 Since the tires’ optimal performance and safety benefits are realized within a specific range of air pressure, measured in pounds per square inch (psi), the warning light may illuminate when pressure has dropped as little as 10 percent below the recommendation.
 This is well before the low pressure is visible to the eye.